ThomasWaldmann/vpngw/docs/source/gw.rst

 Basics
 ------

-Install Debian Linux 8.x (minimum install, 64bit is recommended).
+Install Debian Linux 11.x (minimum install, 64bit).

 After minimal installation is finished, we need to install some more packages.

-It seems like Debian 8 defaults to install a lot of "recommended" / "suggested" packages additionally to the stuff we need.
+It seems like Debian 11 defaults to install a lot of "recommended" / "suggested" packages additionally to the stuff we need.

 If you don't like that and rather want to have a slim system: